nielsenchristianole/mlops_oracle_mnist/reports/README.md

 >
 > Answer:

-We did not manage to deploy out API in the cloud.
-This was primarily a time issue, since we struggled alot with training the model on the cloud.
-We speculate that it would be fairly easy to depply a model in the cloud, since we got it work locally.
+We did not manage to deploy our API in the cloud.
+This was primarily a time issue, since we struggled a lot with training the model on the cloud.
+We speculate that it would be fairly easy to apply a model in the cloud, since we got it to work locally.
+We used a backend to host our model and do inference on our model, this then spoke to the frontend which hosted our GUI for inference via an API.
+The issue for hosting on the cloud would be getting the frontend and backend to work together.

 ### Question 25